tanishthaJawa/Design-Patterns/README.md

 # Creational
  ## Factory:
- It allows us to get the object via third
+ It allows us to get the object via a static method instead of creating an object ourselves.
 [ https://github.com/iluwatar/java-design-patterns/tree/master/factory](url)